-Uttarakhand CM being shifted to AIIMS from Doon hospital after developing fever
+COVID-19 positive Uttarakhand CM Rawat shifted to AIIMS after developing fever

 For Daily Alerts

-Uttarakhand CM being shifted to AIIMS from Doon hospital after developing fever
+COVID-19 positive Uttarakhand CM Rawat shifted to AIIMS after developing fever

 India